brymer-meneses/Mobile-COVID-19-ML-Detection/README.md

 Here is the confusion matrix that came from the evaluation of the model on the testing dataset.
 ![Confusion_Matrix](/images/confusion_matrix.png)

-0 - covid-19 detected
+0 - Covid-19 Detected

     The model detects covid-19 infection

-1 - covid-19 undetected
+1 - Covid-19 Not Detected

     The model detects no signs of covid-19 infection
-2 - non-informative
+2 - Non-Informative

     The model detects an image that cannot be used to make a conclusion.